 Once you have identified the infected timbers, it is recommended that you cutback the timbers in-situ to at least 500mm beyond the last signs of fungal growth or hyphae strands.

 You will then need to remove all fruiting bodies and visible spores.
 Clean all wall areas to remove surface growth including hyphae, mycelium and fruiting bodies.
 A stiff brush can be used on the walls if required.

 You should replace the timber with pre-treated timber.
-All remaining sound timber should then be liberally treated with a dual purpose dry rot treatment fluid.
+All remaining sound timber new and old should then be liberally treated with a dual purpose dry rot treatment fluid.
 These specially formulated fungicides will kill dry rot and stop re-infestations, preventing any further outbreaks of the fungus.

 You will also need to sterilise the masonry.